mdyzma/mdyzma.github.io/_posts/2017-04-23-python-r-scala-julia-in-one-notebook.md

 ## Python interpreter

 In all Linux distributions Python is available "out of the box".
 Unfortunately in many cases default Python is still 2.7 branch.
-Is hould mention, that 2.7 is last supported branch from 2.x family and it's support will drop in 2020 (see: [PEP 373][pep373]).
+It should be mentioned, that 2.7 is very old and it is being slowly depreciated.
+It is last supported branch from 2.x family and it's support will drop in 2020 (see: [PEP 373][pep373]).
 There will be no official bug fixes after that date.
-Additionally most of the currently used libraries are able to run at least on 3.5 branch.
+Additionally most of the currently used libraries are ready to run at least 3.5 version.
 Unless you have some obscure dependency, there is no excuse not to use Python 3.
 Older version 2 is included here just for the sake of keeping backward compatibility with some old scripts,  and to demonstrate how to manage different Python versions in isolated environments.

 > There is no excuse not to use Python 3 anymore.
 Grab it!
 Use it!

 I assume you have basic knowledge of Python flavors available today and their strengths and weaknesses.
 In this tutorial basic version is __Python 3__ running on __Fedora 25__ workstation.